trojand/cheatsheet/docs/Windows/Initial_Foothold.md

        ```
    * Run after sharphound for some nice statistics
        * [Bloodhound Quickwin](https://github.com/kaluche/bloodhound-quickwin)
+   * Mass import owned users in Bloodhound[^14]
+       * Sample format of text file to import
+           ```
+           bob@acme.local
+           alice@acme.local
+           accounting@acme.local
+           trainee3@acme.local
+           ```
+       * Command.
+Make sure bloodhound (& neo4j) is already running and credentials are correct:
+           ```
+           python3 max.py -u neo4j -p neo4j mark-owned -f ~/Results/Dump/owned_users.txt --add-note "from secretsdump and weak passwords"
+           ```
+    * Bloodhound attacks
+        * GenericAll [^15]
+            * Although the commands in the reference work, I found that it was easier to modify permissions and other actions (reset user password) using RSAT.
+            * If you're Windows attacking VM is connected to the network, just [run mmc as a domain user](./Initial_Foothold.html#RSAT) (provided you already have the domain user's credentials).

 ___
 ## General Attack methods
 * Methods [^5][^6]